murtoncal/Physical-Activity-Recognition/README.md

 There are four files detailing all the code written for this project.
 One data preprocessing file.
 Three experimental files (one for each dataset).
 ## Project Overview
 ### ML Pipeline
+A machine learning pipeline is an end-to-end graph designed to streamline machine learning workflows.
+The deep learning pipeline for each experiment in this study can be seen below.

 ### Data Preprocessing
 Three datasets of varying features were chosen to apply a CNN model and perform PAR.
 The data contained within each dataset are the raw triaxial sensor readings of an accelerometer and a gyroscope, where the different positions of the sensors replicate the likely positions of a smart device on a user in a free-living environment.
 The table below shows the characteristics of each dataset.